 Cohousing opens the door to a wealth of good times, great friends, and amazing new experiences as part of an intentional community.
 However, it’s a big step for any household to make, and prospective new members need to spend time getting to know us and better understanding the details of what we collectively envision for our new cohousing community!

-- The first step is to look inward and learn more about cohousing in general, and Wake Cohousing specifically to see if you might be a good fit.
-Questions to ask to see if this might be a good fit…
+- The first step is to look inward and learn more about cohousing in general, and Acorn Creek Community specifically, to see if you might be a good fit.

-- Learn more about our Acorn Creek Cohousing Community:
+- Learn more about our Cohousing Community:

 - Learn more about Cohousing: Educate yourself about cohousing!

-Read, for example, Creating Cohousing (Durrett and McCamant) and in particular The Senior Cohousing Handbook (Durrett), both available at many libraries.
+- Read, for example, Creating Cohousing (Durrett and McCamant) and The Senior Cohousing Handbook (Durrett), both available at many libraries.
 The latter is the only book in English on this subject, and we consider it a must-read.

-- Talk to a realtor about the value of your current house
+- Talk to a realtor about the value of your current house if you have one.

-Hang Out With Us!
+Hang Out With Us